tychonievich/archimedes/README.md

 -   `uploads/`
     -   slug`/`
-        -   `.gradelog` *append-only, one JSON object per line; keys timestamp,grader,user,slug,grade,comments; comments' value is an object with keys note, minor, major, etc and values as lists*
+        -   `.gradelog` *append-only, one JSON object per line; keys timestamp,grader,user,slug,kind,comments, and several kind-specific entries*
         -   `.rubric` *a JSON object defining the rubric for this assignment (optional)*
         -   userid`/`
             -   `.extension` *only present in unusual circumstances; a JSON object with fields "due" and "late"*